Do you have a less-than organized drawer lurking in your office, kitchen, or bathroom?

 And locating the right battery type for your flashlight becomes as easy as snapping your fingers!

-In this post, I provide some step-by-step instruction on how to declutter and organize a drawer.
+In this post, I provide some step-by-step instruction on how to organize a drawer.

 If you’re looking for a simple organization project that can be completed in a relatively short period of time, then you’ve certainly found it in a drawer organization project!